lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 where $S_x$, $S_y$ and $S_z$ are the scaling factors in the x, y and z directions respectively.

-With the rotation and translation matrices a primary Transformation matrix $T_{0}$ is built with the previously described frame using the unit 1 as a scaling factor and a null matrix as the perspective matrix.
+With the rotation and translation matrices a primary Transformation matrix $\mathbf{T_{0}}$ is built with the previously described frame using the unit 1 as a scaling factor and a null matrix as the perspective matrix.
-This is then multiplied with the scaling matrix $\mathbf{S}$ to obtain the complete transformation matrix $T$ as follows.
+This is then multiplied with the scaling matrix $\mathbf{S}$ to obtain the complete transformation matrix $\mathbf{T}$ as follows.

 $$\mathbf{T} =  \mathbf{S} \bullet  \mathbf{T_{0}}$$